kswedberg/nuxt-eslint-globals/README.md

 Nuxt module that creates an eslint globals file for Nuxt auto-imports

-All auto-imported functions from Vue, Nuxt, h3, Nitro, and third-party modules will be included.
-Additionally, exports from your project's `components`, `composables`, and `server/utils` directories will be added.
+By default, all auto-imported functions from Vue, Nuxt, h3, Nitro, and third-party modules will be included, along with exports from your project's `components`, `composables`, and `server/utils` directories.

 <!-- - [✨ &nbsp;Release Notes](/CHANGELOG.md) -->
 <!-- - [🏀 Online playground](https://stackblitz.com/github/kswedberg/nuxt-eslint-globals?file=playground%2Fapp.vue) -->